One of the advantages associated with radio as an advertising medium is that it

 B. assures current users they made the right choice.

-C. promotes a specific brand's features and benefits.
+Advertising that promotes a specific brand's features and benefits is referred to as advertising.

 TransWave International is a small company that has developed a system that uses the Internet and patented electronic sensors as an early-warning device for pipeline leaks.
 Pipeline safety is becoming a big issue in the U.S. as more natural gas lines are located near population centers.
 The timing is right for this company to be extremely successful, but it must use advertising so oil companies will know of its product's existence.